 2. Choose the Right Trademark Class

-Indian trademarks are categorized into 45 classes, each of which is a class of goods or service.
-Proper choice of the proper class must be done so that you may apply for the proper sort of protection.
+Indian trademarks are categorised into 45 classes, each of which is a class of goods or services.
+The proper choice of the proper class must be made so that you may apply for the proper sort of protection.
 For instance:

 - Class 25: Footwear, apparel, and headwear.